 When we think about our pets’ health, we often forget about a vital part of their well-being: dental care.
 The fact is that by age 4, most dogs and cats have some symptoms of periodontal (dental) disease.

-It’s about more than bad breath—left untreated, poor dental hygiene can result in weight loss due to inability to eat without pain, gum inflammation and infection, and tooth loss.
+It’s about more than bad breath—left untreated, poor dental hygiene can result in weight loss due to the inability to eat without pain, gum inflammation and infection, and tooth loss.
 Advanced dental disease can affect internal organs and even shorten your pet’s life.

 Symptoms of dental disease in pets include: